Out on the moor, there stood a red deer.

 And behind the venturesome cutter* waits the rattleshake.

-A rattleshake is a monstrous collector from another world.
+A rattleshake is a monstrous scavenger from another world.
 Where, precisely, none can say.
 Only that the monster was never ago known in the time of Noren.

 It is an osteophage.
 An eater and collector of bones.
 It desires not animal flesh.
 Only the rich sponge of marrow.
 This it obtains by cracking, gnawing large bones with its substantial, molared beak.
 The empty bones, gnawed to long splinters, it collects.
 It lodges them away in the stiff, deep, gummy folds of its skin, where they protrude, stuck fast, like the needles of some dreadful porcupine.
 This coat of bones protects the monster, and lends its stooping gait a hollow, rattling clatter: the source of its name.

 A rattleshake will ply its scavenger's way for many decades.
 Gnawing and cracking and collecting the bones of man** and beast alike.
 It grows steadily larger, more ensconced in prickling bone.
 Its grossly-folded skin grows ever wrinklier, every tackier; cementing its rattling bone quills, and permitting the creature to affix favored skulls as armor upon its beaked head.